dd010101/vyos-jenkins/readme.md

 **Launch the vyos-build docker container**

-This is the usual run command from official documentation, we need to add extra mount for out apt singing key for later use via `-v "/tmp/apt.gpg.key:/opt/apt.gpg.key"`:
+This is the usual run command from official documentation, we need to add extra mount for our apt singing key for later use via `-v "/tmp/apt.gpg.key:/opt/apt.gpg.key"`:

 ```